 Heat a griddle.
 Keep the thepla on the hot griddle and cook from both the sides till brown spots appear.

-Apply 1 tsp oil on both the sides and cook till spots darken and the thepla is cooked.
+Apply 1 teaspoon oil on both the sides and cook till spots darken and the thepla is cooked.
 Keep pressing the thepla with a flat spoon while it is cooking.

 Frequently Asked Questions